 - Digestive Enzymes can be a great way to support digestion and assimilation.
 Digestive enzymes help the body to heal, repair and breakdown fats, carbohydrates and protein.

 - Probiotics can be very helpful when it comes to creating health, especially when we don’t get enough probiotic rich food in our diets.
-In general, I recommend Prescript Assist’s soil based probiotic because it is convenient, well tolerated and well-researched.
+In general, I recommend dry forms, like Garden of Life’s Fitbiotic Probiotic Powder, because it is convenient, well tolerated, well-researched and made up of both pre and probiotics.
+I also like their Women’s and Men’s formula.
 Ongoing studies, continue to reveal the many benefits of gut-friendly bacteria.
 These benefits include, but are definitely not limited to, enhanced digestion, immune modulation and even optimized mental health.

 - Therapeutic Supplementation is more active and healing in nature.
 In this category, we work strategically to balance out specific qualities and functions.
 Once the gaps are bridged and function is optimized, therapeutic supplementation has done its job and is no longer needed.

 - Flower Remedies are made of wildflowers and can be used improve emotional health.
 I have seen them work well to raise self-awareness, transform fear and bring about joy, peace, happiness, health and love to our lives.
 I am most familiar with and often recommend the Bach Flower Remedies.

 - Adaptogens are a category of herbs that help promote a healthy stress response.
 The adaptogens support the HPA axis, boost energy levels, improve sleep and strengthen the immune system.
 Examples of adaptogens include Ashwagandha, Eleuthero, Ginseng, Rhodiola, Holy Basil, Schisandra, and Red Reishi.